Cloud-Architects/cloudiscovery/README.md

 *   IAM Role to policy relationship
 *   AWS Principals that are able to assume roles

+Some roles can be aggregated to simplify the diagram.
+If a role is associated with a principal and is not attached to any named policy, will be aggregated.

 ### AWS IoT

 Example of a diagram: